Penetrating Damp, Leading To Mould: Can I Claim Compensation?

 This process can be tricky, and carries a risk with it as if done incorrectly you may be evicted for non-payment of rent.
 Please speak to our damp claim lawyers and personal injury solicitors for further advice as to how to correctly withhold rent in this situation.

-A claim for penetrating damp is usually formulated as a housing claim, but if the mould and damp has caused injury to health, there will also be a personal injury claim as part of that claim for damp, for example where allergies, asthma and skin conditions have been caused by the damp and mould in rented property.
-The housing claim may include any damage to personal possessions due to the damp and mould, and may include a claim for breach of the tenancy agreement.
+A claim for penetrating damp is usually formulated as a housing claim, but if the mould and damp have caused injury to health, there will also be a personal injury claim as part of that claim for damp, for example where allergies, asthma and skin conditions have been caused by the damp and mould in rented property.
+The housing claim may include any damage to personal possessions due to the damp and mould and may include a claim for breach of the tenancy agreement.
 Our disrepair compensation calculator will help calculate what compensation for mould and damp you are entitled to.

 Personal injury claims are formed of two parts.
 General damages are calculated based on case law, and compensate you for your pain and suffering, emotional distress and how your illness or injury affects your everyday life.
 Special damages include loss of earnings, cost of medical treatment (including prescription costs), cost of care around the home (even if provided by family members) and other specific expenses such as damage to your property as a result of the damp and mould, travel expenses for hospital appointments and anything else related to your illness/injury.
 Future losses may include future loss of earnings, care, treatment costs and even loss of pension as a result of having to give up work or change job.
 If you keep all receipts from an early stage, that will make it much easier to calculate via our personal injury claims calculator.